 Companies like Waymo (owned by Google) and Tesla are among the pioneers in self-driving technology and both have very ambitious and far-reaching roadmaps for the future of cars without the need of a driver behind the steering wheel.

 Waymo recently ordered thousands of new Chrysler Pacifica minivans and next year plans to launch driverless taxis in a number of US cities.
 Tesla, which has a reputation for being a trailblazer, too is not far behind as its founder and CEO Elon Musk has suggested that he is endeavoring to create a network of Tesla owners who would rent out their self-driving cars to make money.
 Already, some drivers are testing this idea using other services that allow them to promote their cars, which is akin to Airbnb rentals on wheels.

 New era of transportation

-This piques the inescapable question: Would car ownership go extinct as autonomous cabs are cheaper, convenient and more reliable?
+This piques the inescapable question: would car ownership go extinct as autonomous cabs are cheaper, convenient and more reliable?

-While it may seem convincing that people will shun buying cars and prefer autonomous cabs or subscription cars because of the numerous advantages like no maintenance, lesser risk of accidents and easy on the budget.
+While it may seem convincing that people will shun buying cars and prefer autonomous cabs or subscription cars because of numerous advantages like no maintenance, lesser risk of accidents and easy on the budget.
 But the real picture is not this simplistic and linear.

 The automotive industry of the future wouldn’t just be a tweaking of the existing segment but a complete overhaul, with the incorporation of robotics and AI.
 And this will increase the number of private car owners, even as self-driving cabs would ferry commuters in urban areas.